michaelmyc/mainsail-arducam-imx519/README.md

 ### Option 2: Native Drivers
 If you don't feel comfortable with the ArduCam drivers, You will need a kernel that supports the IMX519 sensor and the AK7375 motor that drives the autofocus system.
 Fortunately, the `6.1` kernels already includes both drivers.
 However, if you run `libcamera-hello` with the `6.1` kernel, you will still encounter an error about no autofocus algorithm.
 You will need to make a patch to add a simple contrast autofocus algorithm to the configuration json file for IMX519.
 This workaround was proposed in this [forum post](https://forums.raspberrypi.com/viewtopic.php?t=346667).

+This workaround modifies system configuration for the IMX519 sensor and could break things down the line.
+Use this solution at your own discretion.

-This repository provides an easy way to do it:
+This repository provides an easy way to do it that also stores the original file at `/usr/share/libcamera/ipa/raspberrypi/imx519.json.orig`:
 ```sh
 sh patch.sh
 ```